limlauer-latch/openkit/documentation/README.md

 Since this is a production environment, partners must adhere to best practices when developing and testing applications and services.
 This is essential to maintain acceptable levels of traffic to the Latch backend.
 Please note that traffic from Partner backends will be closely monitored for unusual activity and may be rate-limited based on typical usage patterns.

+### Release Schedule
+Latch teams will work to ensure that issues are resolved in a timely manner by providing hotfixes for Security and Sev1 issues that are either identified by internal Latch teams or by Partner teams.
+Partners will be expected to update their App’s Latch SDK version within 90 days of release.

 ### Customers and Service Partners

 Latch is focused on building great solutions to serve both our customers and our partners.